Hong Kong court sentences man to 3 months jail for insulting national anthem

 The video was widely shared with 90,000 views, according to the magistrate.

 Cheng is the first person tried under the national anthem law that was passed in 2020.
-It criminalises disrespect of China's national anthem, with up to three years imprisonment or fines of up to HKUS$50,000 (USUS$ 6,400).
+It criminalises disrespect of China's national anthem, with up to three years imprisonment or fines of up to HK$50,000 (S$8,400).

 Read more of the latest in